engu-m/Rhobs_code_challenge/README.md

 ## Installation

-To install the project, clone the repository on your local machine, create a python virtual environment, then run in the working directory the following command : `pip install requirements.txt`.
+To install the project, clone the repository on your local machine, create a python virtual environment, then run in the working directory the following command : `pip install -r requirements.txt` (`pip` is the one from your virtual environment in `venv/Scripts/`).
 To connect to the database, you will have to fill in the file `credentials.json` with relevant information given by the company RHOBS.

 ## Assignments